Above Ground Root Cellars & Other No-Dig Food Storage

 Citrus fruits are typically ripe around Christmas, though some mandarin type of oranges will ripen earlier than that.
 Blood oranges will ripen in later January, and lemons can come anytime between November and January.

-In the early spring, we are able to harvest the tender lettuces like Bibb, romaine, leaf as well as the hardier greens like chard, mustard and turnip greens, broccoli, & cauliflower.
+In the early spring, we are able to harvest the tender lettuces like Bibb, Romaine, and leaf.
+We also harvest hardier greens like chard, mustard and turnip greens, broccoli, and cauliflower.

 We continue to get cabbages and root crops, but also new potatoes, red and yellow onions.
 Loquats come into season around the first part of March and strawberries can ripen anytime between February and April.
 I consider early spring to be mid-February thru end of March.